• Skip to primary navigation

 Ingredients image for this Hungarian goulash recipe.

-Please read the ingredients list for this Slow Cooker Hungarian goulash recipe!
-It’s got some great slow cooking tips in it.
+Please read the ingredients list for this Slow Cooker Hungarian goulash recipe, because it has some great slow cooking tips in it.

 Oil – Use a light flavored oil, extra virgin olive oil, or vegetable oil.
 Avoid using strong flavored oil as this can affect the taste of the finished dish.